Servoy/bootstrap-window/README.md

 ## Getting Started
-This plugin requires Grunt `~0.4.0`
+This project requires Grunt `~0.4.0`
 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

-*This plugin was designed to work with Grunt 0.4.x.
-If you're still using grunt v0.3.x it's strongly recommended that [you upgrade](http://gruntjs.com/upgrading-from-0.3-to-0.4)!
+### Building
+To build bootstrap-window, you must first change to the project directory and install the necessary dependencies:
+<pre>npm install</pre>

+Then, you will need to run the grunt build:
+<pre>grunt</pre>

+Once these processes have been completed, you will find the built bootstrap-window sources in the `dist` directory.

 ## Release History